cwaldbieser/txamqpprovisioner/docs/ldap-provisioner.rst

 Provisioner Configuration
 -------------------------

+To use the :py:class:`LDAPProvisioner` backend, set the provisioner option under the APPLICATION section to **ldap**.

 The :py:class:`LDAPProvisioner` service stores messages in batches and reflects the changes in an LDAP :term:`DIT` at regular intervals.
-This can minimizei writes to LDAP group entries that might require repeated modification in a short time span.
-The LDAP provisioner can be configured to provision LDAP groups and user entries.
+This can minimize writes to LDAP group entries that might require repeated modification in a short time span.
+The LDAP provisioner can be configured to provision LDAP groups and user attributes.
 A single provisioner can modify both simultaneously or only groups or only user entries.
 This can be optimal for LDAP service implementations that require user entries and groups to be updated independently of one another (e.g. OpenLDAP).